All Episodes

 I mean, that's Gleason.

-I mean, you that that is JD Pritzker, who I believe uh is like a front runner now for like the Democratic nomination if AOC isn't and you know, I guess we could talk about that the next hour because that is a whole block.
+I mean, that is J.D.
+Pritzker, who I believe is like a frontrunner now for the Democratic nomination if AOC isn't.

-The point is that Donald Trump's first term was incredibly successful, and the fact that he's back here now again, despite all of those obstacles, all those things thrown at him, including bullets.
+And the fact that he's back here now again, despite all of those obstacles, all those things thrown at him, including bullets, it is the greatest comeback of all time.

-Pre-order now, please if you can.
+Pre-order now, please, if you can.

-Now, I go on Fox and Friends Weekend fairly often.
+Now, I go on Fox and Friends weekend fairly often.

-I'm doing a segment, stand up segment, which is kind of cool with Rachel Campos Dovey.
+I'm doing a segment, stand-up segment, which is kind of cool with Rachel Campos Dovey.

 It's called a pop culture roundup.

-So anyway, uh I'm on the show often.
+So, anyway, I'm on the show often.

 I've gotten to know Pete.

-I've gotten to know Will Kane and obviously Rachel I just mentioned, and they have great chemistry and their numbers are incredible.
+I've gotten to know Will Cain and obviously Rachel I just mentioned.

 And Pete always, always is prepared.